jamieweb/results-whitelist/README.md

 Designed to be an anti-typosquatting tool and to highlight known trusted sites.

+Currently early in development and is not yet fully working or tested thoroughly.

 ## Installation:

 1. Download the ZIP from GitHub and extract the contained folder.